codemk8/go-react-micro-kit/README.md

 The benefits are:

-1. No toolchain changes for web servers
+1. No toolchain changes for the web server
 2. Still enjoy the hot loading during web development

-The architecture looks like this:
+The architecture now looks like this:

 ![architecture](./docs/arch.png)